benschaf/kaesekaestchen/TESTING.md

 The biggest takeaway from the browser testing is that the background blur elements render differently on different browsers.
 This is not a big issue as it is not very noticeable.

-None of the observed differences have signigicantly changed upon running the css file through [autoprefixer](https://autoprefixer.github.io/).
+I have tried using [autoprefixer](https://autoprefixer.github.io/) to fix the blur compatibility issues, but none of the observed differences have signigicantly changed upon running the css file through it.

 ## Responsiveness